June 11

 Some sauce pans are narrow and deep, which is almost as bad as curved sides.

-We really like the shape of Copper Core sauce pans.
-They're wide and shallow (but not too shallow), with vertical sides for easy stirring, scraping, and washing.
-This is the most practical shape for pretty much any purpose.
+Copper Core sauce pans are wide and shallow (but not too shallow), with vertical sides for easy stirring, scraping, and washing.
+This is the most practical shape for a sauce pan.

-Unless you're into sauce making, in which case you may want to consider a saucier pan, as the curved sides are better for whisking.
-(For more info, see our article on How to Pick Out the Best Sauce Pan for your kitchen.)
+For more info, see our article on How to Pick Out the Best Sauce Pan for your kitchen.

 All-Clad Copper sauce pan